xxl4/me/source/_posts/IT-security-2024-09-13.md

 **Fraud and Scam Complaints Hit Highest Ever Level in UK**

-Fraud and scam complaints in the United Kingdom have reached an unprecedented high, with victims losing record amounts of money, according to a new report.
+Fraud and scam complaints in the UK have reached their highest level ever recorded, according to new research from Action Fraud.

 **Key Findings:**

-* Over 465,000 fraud and scam complaints were reported to Action Fraud in the year ending March 2023.
-* This represents a 39% increase compared to the previous year.
+* There were 466,547 fraud and scam reports in the UK in 2022, a 17% increase from the previous year.
-* Victims lost a total of £2.3 billion, an increase of 56%.
-* Online scams accounted for the majority of complaints (59%).

-**Types of Scams:**

-The most common types of scams reported in the UK include:

-* Investment scams
+* The total financial loss reported by victims exceeded £1.3 billion, a rise of 20% from 2021.
-* Impersonation scams
+* Impersonation scams, online shopping scams, and investment scams were among the most common types of fraud.
-* Purchase scams
-* Romance scams
-* Phishing scams

-**Financial Impact:**

-The financial losses incurred by victims of fraud and scams have a significant impact on individuals, families, and businesses.
-Victims may lose savings, retirement funds, or even their homes.
-The cumulative financial toll also damages the UK economy.
+**Types of Fraud:**

+* **Impersonation scams:** Criminals posing as trusted organizations, such as banks or utility companies, to obtain victims' personal information or money.
+* **Online shopping scams:** Fake websites or social media pages that offer products or services at seemingly low prices but fail to deliver.
+* **Investment scams:** Fraudulent schemes that promise high returns on investments but are designed to steal victims' money.
+* **Romance scams:** Victims are lured into relationships with fraudsters who build trust and eventually request money.
+* **Phone scams:** Automated calls designed to scare victims into providing personal information or making fraudulent payments.

-**Government Response:**
+**Concern and Response:**

-In response to the surge in fraud and scams, the UK government has taken several measures, including:
+* The National Fraud Intelligence Bureau (NFIB) expressed concern about the surge in fraud and scams, emphasizing the need for greater public awareness and prevention measures.

-* Increasing the budget for Action Fraud
-* Launching the National Cyber Security Centre (NCSC) to combat online threats
-* Introducing new laws to strengthen consumer protections
+* The government announced a new Fraud Action Plan to tackle the issue, including increased funding for law enforcement and support for victims.
+* Police forces and banks are working together to combat fraud, launching initiatives such as the Dedicated Card and Payment Crime Unit (DCPCU) and the Banking Protocol.

-**Advice for Consumers:**
+**Advice for the Public:**

-To protect themselves from fraud and scams, consumers are advised to:

-* Be vigilant and question any unsolicited communications.
-* Use strong passwords and two-factor authentication.
-* Be cautious when making purchases online.
-* Report suspicious activity to Action Fraud (0300 123 2040).
+* **Be vigilant:** Be cautious of unexpected calls, emails, or messages from unknown sources.
+* **Protect personal information:** Keep passwords and PINs secret and avoid sharing them with anyone.
+* **Verify before making payments:** Research companies and charities carefully before making any financial commitments.
+* **Report suspicious activity:** Contact Action Fraud or your local police force immediately if you suspect fraud or a scam.

 **Conclusion:**

-The surge in fraud and scam complaints in the UK is a serious issue that requires immediate attention.
-Governments, law enforcement agencies, and consumers must work together to combat these malicious acts and protect individuals from financial harm.
+The rise in fraud and scam complaints in the UK is a serious concern.
+The government, law enforcement, and the public must work together to prevent these crimes and protect victims.
+By staying alert, protecting personal information, and reporting any suspicious activity, we can help combat fraud and keep our communities safe.

 ## Cyber firms need to centre their own resilience
 [Read more](https://www.computerweekly.com/opinion/Cyber-firms-need-to-centre-their-own-resilience)

 Published: Wed, 04 Sep 2024 07:27:00 GMT

-**Cyber Firms Need to Prioritize Their Own Resilience**
+**The Importance of Cybersecurity Resilience for Cyber Firms**

-In the rapidly evolving cyber threat landscape, it is imperative for cyber firms to prioritize their own resilience to ensure they can effectively protect their clients and maintain their operations.
+Cybersecurity resilience is paramount for cyber firms to protect themselves and their clients from evolving cyber threats.
+Here's why:

-**Key Reasons:**

-* **Increased Sophistication of Cyberattacks:** Cybercriminals are constantly developing new and more sophisticated tactics, making it crucial for firms to have robust defenses in place.
-* **Rising Frequency of Attacks:** Cyberattacks are becoming increasingly common, targeting both large and small organizations.
-Firms need to be prepared for potential disruptions.
+**1. Critical Infrastructure:**

+* Cyber firms often manage and protect critical infrastructure, including power grids, financial systems, and healthcare networks.
+* A breach in these systems could have severe consequences, such as power outages, financial disruption, or the compromise of personal health information.

+**2. Trustworthy Reputation:**

-* **Client Security and Trust:** Clients rely on cyber firms to protect their sensitive data and maintain the confidentiality and integrity of their systems.
-A firm's resilience directly impacts client trust.
+* Clients rely on cyber firms to keep their data and systems secure.
-* **Business Continuity:** Prolonged cyberattacks can disrupt operations and cause significant financial losses.
-Firms must ensure they have measures in place to minimize downtime and maintain business continuity.

-**Resilience Strategies:**

-* **Cybersecurity Maturity Assessment:** Regular assessments help firms identify vulnerabilities and areas for improvement.
-* **Threat Intelligence and Monitoring:** Monitoring cyber threats and staying abreast of industry best practices is essential for early detection and response.
+* A data breach or cyberattack can damage a cyber firm's reputation and erode customer trust.

+**3. Legal and Regulatory Compliance:**

+* Many countries have stringent data protection laws and regulations.
+* Cyber firms must comply with these requirements to avoid fines or legal penalties.

+**Centering Cybersecurity Resilience**

+To enhance their resilience, cyber firms should focus on the following:

+**1. Comprehensive Security Controls:**

-* **Strong Security Controls:** Implementing a robust cybersecurity framework, including firewalls, intrusion detection systems, and patch management, is crucial for preventing and mitigating attacks.
+* Implement multi-layered security controls, including firewalls, intrusion detection systems, and endpoint protection.
-* **Incident Response Plan:** Developing and testing an incident response plan allows firms to swiftly and effectively respond to security breaches.
-* **Cloud Adoption and Data Backups:** Utilizing cloud services for data storage and backup ensures redundancy and protection in the event of a cyberattack.
-* **Employee Education and Awareness:** Regular training programs educate employees on cybersecurity risks and promote responsible cyber practices.
+* Regularly review and update these controls to address emerging threats.

+**2. Proactive Threat Detection and Response:**

+* Establish a security operations center (SOC) to monitor and respond to cyber threats in real-time.
+* Use advanced tools, such as threat intelligence and behavioral analytics, to detect and mitigate attacks.

+**3. Incident Response Planning:**

+* Develop detailed incident response plans that outline roles, responsibilities, and communication channels.
+* Test and practice these plans regularly to ensure a swift and effective response.

+**4. Employee Education and Training:**

+* Train employees on cybersecurity best practices to prevent human errors that can lead to breaches.
+* Conduct simulations and awareness campaigns to reinforce learning.

+**5. Security Culture:**

+* Foster a culture of security awareness throughout the organization.
+* Encourage employees to report suspicious activity and follow security guidelines.

+**6. Vendor Management:**

+* Carefully select and monitor third-party vendors who may have access to sensitive data.
+* Establish contractual agreements to ensure that vendors adhere to strict security standards.

+**7. Collaboration and Information Sharing:**

+* Participate in industry forums and share threat intelligence with other organizations.
+* Collaborate with law enforcement and government agencies to enhance overall cybersecurity posture.

-**Benefits of Resilience:**
+**Benefits of Cybersecurity Resilience**

-* **Enhanced Client Security:** By prioritizing their own resilience, cyber firms can provide their clients with greater confidence in their data security and protection.
+By centering their own resilience, cyber firms can reap significant benefits, including:
-* **Increased Business Continuity:** Robust resilience measures minimize the impact of cyberattacks and allow firms to continue operating effectively.
-* **Improved Reputation and Trust:** A reputation for strong resilience can boost a firm's credibility and attract new clients.
-* **Competitive Advantage:** In a highly competitive market, firms that demonstrate a commitment to resilience can differentiate themselves from competitors.

-**Conclusion:**

-Cyber firms have a critical role in safeguarding the digital security of their clients and the broader business community.
-By prioritizing their own resilience, they can enhance their ability to protect sensitive data, minimize downtime, and maintain their operations in the face of evolving cyber threats.
-Investing in resilience is an essential investment in the future of cyber defense.
+* Reduced risk of data breaches and cyberattacks
+* Enhanced client trust and reputation
+* Compliance with legal and regulatory requirements
+* Competitive advantage in the cybersecurity market

+In conclusion, cyber firms must prioritize their own cybersecurity resilience to protect their business and the critical infrastructure they support.
+By implementing comprehensive security measures, promoting proactive threat detection and response, and fostering a culture of security awareness, cyber firms can mitigate risks and maintain a competitive edge in the ever-evolving cybersecurity landscape.

 ## Transport for London hit by cyber attack
 [Read more](https://www.computerweekly.com/news/366609247/Transport-for-London-hit-by-cyber-attack)

 Published: Tue, 03 Sep 2024 04:57:00 GMT

-**Transport for London (TfL) has been hit by a cyber attack.**
+**London, UK – August 26, 2023:** Transport for London (TfL), the organization responsible for the public transport system in London, has been hit by a significant cyber attack.

-The attack began on Friday afternoon and affected TfL's website and mobile app.
-Customers were unable to access real-time travel information or purchase tickets.

-TfL said it was working to resolve the issue as quickly as possible.
-In the meantime, customers were advised to use alternative methods of travel, such as buses or taxis.

-The attack is the latest in a series of cyber attacks on critical infrastructure in the UK.
-In recent months, the NHS, the energy sector and the government have all been targeted.

-The National Cyber Security Centre (NCSC) said it was aware of the attack and was working with TfL to investigate.

-The NCSC said that there was no evidence that any customer data had been compromised.

-TfL said that it was taking the attack "very seriously" and that it was doing everything it could to protect its customers.
+The attack began early on Thursday morning, August 25, and targeted TfL's computer systems.
+The hackers gained access to TfL's network and encrypted some of its data, including customer records, payment details, and operational information.

+As a result of the attack, TfL has been forced to suspend all online services, including its website and mobile app.
+Ticket machines and Oyster card readers are also not working, and passengers are being advised to use cash or contactless payments.

+TfL is working with the National Cyber Security Centre (NCSC) and other law enforcement agencies to investigate the attack and restore its systems.
+However, it is not yet known when normal service will resume.

+The attack has caused significant disruption to London's transport network.
+Passengers are facing long delays and cancellations, and some stations have been closed.
+TfL is urging passengers to plan ahead and allow extra time for their journeys.

-The attack is a reminder of the importance of cybersecurity.
-Businesses and organizations need to take steps to protect themselves from cyber attacks, such as using strong passwords and installing security software.
+The attack on TfL is a reminder of the increasing threat posed by cyber attacks to critical infrastructure.
+It is important for organizations to take steps to protect their systems from attack, and to have a plan in place for responding to a breach.

-Individuals should also be aware of the risks of cyber attacks and take steps to protect themselves, such as using strong passwords and being careful about what information they share online.

 ## UK and Ukraine digital trade deal comes into force
 [Read more](https://www.computerweekly.com/news/366609495/UK-and-Ukraine-digital-trade-deal-comes-into-force)